orfeotoolbox/let-it-snow/README.md

 ## Installation

+LIS processing chain uses CMake (http://www.cmake.org) for building from source.

 ### Dependencies

-lis dependencies:
+Following a summary of the required dependencies:

-GDAL >=2.0
+* GDAL >=2.0
-OTB >= 6.0
+* OTB >= 6.0
-Boost-Python
+* Boost-Python
-Python interpreter >= 2.7
+* Python interpreter >= 2.7
-Python libs >= 2.7
+* Python libs >= 2.7
-Python packages:
+* Python packages:
-numpy
+* numpy
-lxml
+* lxml
-matplotlib
+* matplotlib

 GDAL itself depends on a number of other libraries provided by most major operating systems and also depends on the non standard GEOS and PROJ4 libraries.
 GDAl- Python bindings are also required

-Python package dependencies: sys, subprocess, glob, os, json, gdal
+Python package dependencies:

+* sys
+* subprocess
+* glob
+* os
+* json
+* gdal

+Optional dependencies:

+* gdal_trace_outline can be used alternatively to gdal_polygonize.py to generate the vector layer.
+It requires to install [dans-gdal-scripts utilities](https://github.com/gina-alaska/dans-gdal-scripts).

 ### Installing from the source distribution